eanguianopita/home/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am  a PhD candidate in Economic Studies at Universidad de Guadalajara (Mexico), specializing in international macroeconomics, econometrics of high-dimensional models, and financial development.

-My current research focuses in the trade and financial relationships in North America, and their macroeconomic implications.
-I also work on the relationship between energy prices and economic activity in Mexico.
-I have a particular interest in business cycles analysis.

-I most recently taught undergraduated and graduated Econometrics courses, and Applied Time Series Econometrics.
-I am teaching Financial Econometrics in the fall of 2022.
+I completed my PhD at the University of Guadalajara in september 2022.
+My dissertation entitled Essays on the North American Economic Integration analyses the trade and financial relationships between Canada, the U.S., and Mexico from a long-run perspective.

+My research interests are in International Macroeconomics, Development Economics, and Regional Economics.
+My secondary fields are Business Cycles Analysis, Applied Econometrics, and Energy Economics.

-The recent versions of my manuscripts are below.
-You can reach me at email if you want.
+The publication versions of my manuscripts are below.
+You can reach me at email adress je.ptt(at)hotmail(dot)com.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.